 No, visitation cannot be denied to a non-custodial parent.
-Denying non-custodial parent visitation rights is illegal unless there is a change made to an existing court order for visitation rights.
+Denying the non-custodial parent visitation rights is illegal unless there is a change made to an existing court order for visitation rights.
 If the custodial parent suspects that the non-custodial parent is abusing the child, then the custodial parent should report this immediately.
-Call the toll free number above to speak with an attorney now.
+Call the toll-free number above to speak with an attorney now.

 Get Legal Help Today